-Yes.
-In fact, emotional trauma and stress disorders related to car accidents are common, but not well studied.
+Yes, you can get PTSD from a car accident.
+In fact, emotional trauma and stress disorders related to car accidents are common, but not well-studied.
 That means there are a lot of misconceptions about PTSD and car accidents, sometimes even among professionals.
-But car accident victims can and do develop PTSD in some cases—and so can the people who witness serious accidents.

-To be clear, the majority of car accident victims do not go on to develop PTSD symptoms.
-And it’s impossible to predict which victims will or won’t develop these symptoms—even in a severe crash, not everyone will.
-But it’s common enough that more experts are paying attention, and you deserve to get the treatment and recovery options you need.
+To be clear, most car accident victims do not develop PTSD symptoms.
+It’s also impossible to predict which victims will or won’t develop these symptoms.
+Even in a severe crash, not everyone will.
+But it’s common enough that you should know what to look for.
+You could get compensation for PTSD treatment.

 Symptoms of PTSD After a Car Accident

-PTSD typically carries a number of symptoms which may be physical, mental, and behavioral.
+PTSD carries several symptoms, including physical, mental, and behavioral symptoms.
 A typical PTSD patient will not show all the symptoms, but will have a number of symptoms from at least two categories.
 These include:

 Physical PTSD Symptoms